AvAarsNS/Kata_IsKingInCheck/_scenario_V2.md

 ✔️Knight at A1?
 No
 ✔️King at A1 and no knight?
 No
 ✔️Knight at C2?
 Yes
-🎈Knight at E6?
+✔ Knight at E6?
 Yes
-King at A1, Knight at B3?
+✔ King at A1, Knight at B3?
 Yes

+### BDD scenario's